luc-j-bourhis/nanoc-science/README.md

 5. `bundle install --binstubs`
 6. `rbenv rehash` (one-time action)

+then `nanoc` will build the site and

+    nanoc view -p 4000 > /tmp/luc-j-bourhis-github-io.log 2>&1 &

+in `bash` or

-then `nanoc` will build the site and `nanoc view -p 4000 > /tmp/luc-j-bourhis-github-io.log 2>&1 &` will run a server to preview the site locally.
+    nanoc view -p 4000 > /tmp/luc-j-bourhis-github-io.log ^&1 &

+in `fish` will run a server to preview the site locally.
 The French version of the generated site is at the following address:

 http://luc-j-bourhis.github.io/blog/fr/ and the English version at